zephyrproject-rtos/zscilib/doc/arm_asm_primer.md

   of the stack (though logically it seems like the bottom since the stack 'grows' downward).

-Additionally, there are two registers that used by high-level languages by convention, though this isn't mandatory in assembly:
+Additionally, there are two registers that are used by high-level languages by convention, though this isn't mandatory in assembly:

 - The **inter-procedure scratch register** (`R12`) is used by the C library